kumarsoma/house_price_prediction/README.md

-*data_processing* is a module that I created to store functions required for processing the test set and submission set in *house_price_prediction.ipynb*
+I created the *data_processing* module which consists of functions required for processing the Test Set and Submission Set in *house_price_prediction.ipynb*